Ha-Mundo/be-nc-news/README.md

 You may access the API here: **https://be-nc-news-hiai.onrender.com/api**

-*Please allow a couple of minutes for the app to load due to Render's free tier startup time*
+**IMPORTANT**-*Please allow a couple of minutes for the app to load due to Render's free tier startup time*

 ### Endpoints